 - Size of the loan

 - Average original maturity of the pool

 - Loan to Value Ratio

 - Average seasoning of the pool

 - Default rate distribution

 - Geographical Distribution

-- Credit enhancement facility
+- · Credit enhancement facility

 - Liquid facility

 - Structure of the pool

-5. Minimum retention period of the debt by originator prior to securitization minimum holding period of between nine and twelve months for assets before they can be securitized.
+5. Minimum retention period of the debt by originator prior to securitization

+Issuance of securitized debt is governed by the Reserve Bank of India.
+RBI norms cover the "true sale" criteria including credit enhancement and liquidity enhancements.
+In addition, RBI has proposed minimum holding period of between nine and twelve months for assets before they can be securitized.
 The minimum holding period depends on the tenor of the securitization transaction.
 The Fund will invest in securitized debts that are compliant with the laws and regulations.